Analysis | Why Saving the Climate Requires a Tough Taxonomy: QuickTake

 7. Will it work?

 A recent survey by the Network of Central Banks and Supervisors for Greening the Financial System found that, of two dozen financial regulators, 20% are using taxonomies and another 60% plan to use, or are considering using, one.
-But in a sign of what may come, the EU’s taxonomy became mired in controversy over the inclusion of some gas and nuclear plants to temporarily meet demand for energy, a situation worsened by the war in Ukraine.
-Two committees of European lawmakers rejected plans in June to label gas and nuclear power as green and the European Parliament is scheduled to debate the issue, with a vote possible in July which could torpedo their addition to the list of sustainable economic activities.
+But in a sign of the difficulties ahead, the European Parliament’s vote in July to allow some natural gas and nuclear plants to be labeled as green for a while to help relieve tight energy supplies -- a situation worsened by the war in Ukraine -- was criticized by some investors and climate activists.

 8. What are the risks?